 Since July 2005, Kristine Dunkerton has been the Executive Director of Community Law Center, a nonprofit law firm that provides free legal services for community associations and nonprofit organizations throughout Maryland.
 She has been a staff attorney at Community Law Center since 1998.
 Kristine has been involved with nonprofits since high school when she co-founded a chapter of Amnesty International.
 Kristine has since worked or interned for many nonprofits including The National Organization for Women, Greenpeace, The Gay & Lesbian Victory Fund, The Alliance for the Mentally Ill of Metropolitan Baltimore, the Animal Legal Defense Fund, and Legal Aid.
 Kristine graduated from The American University with a B.A. in International Studies and Environmental Science and earned her J.D. from the University of Baltimore School of Law.
 She also took a sabbatical to be the Acting Director of the Community Development Clinic at the University of Baltimore School of Law for the Spring 2011 semester.
 Kristine has also taught individual courses at the University of Baltimore School of Law and the Baltimore City Community College.
 Kristine is currently a Board member of Civil Justice, Inc. She is also a registered beekeeper in Maryland and is active with the Baltimore Backyard Beekeepers Network.
 Kristine lives in Dickeyville with her wife, Elsa, and two cats, Gwynn and Parker.

-Lea is the program director for the Moving Maryland Forward Network.
+Lea is the Director of Network Coordination for the Moving Maryland Forward Network.
 A former deputy director of the American Civil Liberties Union of Maryland and program director for the Association of Baltimore Area Grantmakers, in addition Gilmore has testified before local, state and federal commissions on issues ranging from immigration laws to the civil rights and liberties of women of color.
 Appointed by the U.S. Commission on Civil Rights, she served for several years as a member of the Maryland Advisory Board to the United States Commission on Civil Rights.

 Since December 2005, Virginia Knowlton Marcus has been the Executive Director of Maryland Disability Law Center, a nonprofit law firm that provides free legal services for people with all types of disabilities, of all ages, throughout Maryland.
 She has been advocating for people with disabilities on an array of significant issues for nearly 20 years.
 Before coming to Baltimore, Virginia was the Executive Director of the Joseph P. Kennedy, Jr. Foundation in Washington, DC, where she interacted with national public policy makers and managed international development projects in Africa and Central America.
 Before relocating to the East Coast, Virginia worked for a decade at Disability Rights California in capacities that include Director of Public Policy.
 Other previous experience includes a California Assembly Legislative Fellowship, staffing the Ways & Means Committee.
 Virginia earned her J.D. and B.A. in International Relations from the University of California, Davis.
 She has lived and studied German and Spanish abroad.
 Her current board service includes the National Disability Rights Network, the Maryland Developmental Disabilities Council and the Citizens Planning and Housing Association.
 Other activities and honors have included Governor O’Malley’s Disability Transition Team (Olmstead/Institutions Subcommittee Co-chair), the GBC Leadership Program, the Harry and Jeanette Weinberg Fellows Program, Leadership Maryland, and Maryland Daily Record’s Top 100 Women.
 In addition, she volunteers at Everyman Theatre and Moveable Feast.
 Virginia lives in Bolton Hill with her husband, Michael and dog, Jackson.